Table of contents

 1. Host a benefits fair

-Put your perks on display — literally.
-A benefits fair gives employees a hands-on way to explore what’s available to them, ask questions, and maybe even discover something new.
+Put your perks front and center with a benefits fair that gives employees a hands‑on way to explore what’s available, ask questions, and uncover new resources that support their well‑being.

 Consider inviting representatives from: